 We all have a responsibility to address this.
 Sport and physical activity should be seen as a lifetime investment for our children, not a short term gain.

-We need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life through sport.
+We need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life through their sport.

-Teamwork, creativity, self reliance, adaptability, resilience, developing friendships and sportsmanship are all valuable traits in life and not just in sport.
+Teamwork, creativity, self reliance, good communicators, adaptability, resilience, developing friendships and sportsmanship are all valuable traits in life and not just in sport.

-Gordon MacLelland set up ‘Working with Parents in Sport’ after 20 years as a teacher and as a coach to all age levels from 7 year olds to adults.
+Gordon MacLelland set up ‘Working with Parents in Sport’ after 20 years as a teacher and coach across all age levels from 7 year olds to adults.

-He has a BA/Hons degree in Sports Science from University College Chester and a PGCE from Lancaster University.
+He has a degree in Sports Science from University College Chester and a PGCE from Lancaster University.

-He has a background in education, is a qualified teacher and was a Director of Sport at an independent school in the UK for over a decade.
-He has worked in schools in both the UK and New Zealand.
+His background is in education and coaching with 25 years of experience.
+He was a Director of Sport at an independent school in the UK for over a decade and has worked in schools in both the UK and New Zealand.

 As a speaker he brings a wealth of experience to working with organisations, coaches, parents and athletes gathered through 25 years as a teacher and coach, as well as a parent currently living and breathing the sports parenting journey.